firebolt-db/firebolt-demo/geospatial-application-demo/README.md

 2. **Dynamic Querying:**
    - Based on the chosen location and filters (severity and year range), the app builds a dynamic SQL query.
-   - The query is executed on Firebolt, which returns accident data in GeoJSON format.
+   - The query is executed on Firebolt, which returns accident data in WKT format.

 3. **Map Visualization:**
    - The GeoJSON data is rendered on a Mapbox map.